Ferries from

 How much is the ferry from Italy to Croatia?

-The Italy to Croatia ferry price can vary depending on a number of factors including the route, ferry company, season and whether you are travelling with a vehicle or not.
+Italy to Croatia ferry prices can vary depending on a number of factors including the route, ferry company, season and whether you are travelling with a vehicle or not.
+The route you choose can also affect the ferry price with the Ancona to Split ferry costing £208 on average and the Bari to Dubrovnik ferry costing £209 on average.

 Italy to Croatia ferry offers and discounts